Comprehensive plan amendments

 Water Supply Facilities Work Plans

 A Water Supply Facilities Work Plan (Work Plan) identifies and plans for the water supply sources and facilities needed to serve existing and new developments within a county’s or municipality’s jurisdiction.
-Within 18 months of the district adopting or updating a Regional Water Supply Plan, each local government within that region must prepare and adopt a Work Plan that will become part of its comprehensive plan.
+Within 18 months of the district approving an updated Regional Water Supply Plan, each local government within that region must prepare and adopt a Work Plan that will become part of its comprehensive plan.

 For information regarding the required content of the work plan-related comprehensive plan amendments, please refer to the guide prepared by the Florida Department of Economic Opportunity.